Our world has changed dramatically, almost unnoticed.

 An oxygen tank exploded 200,000 miles from Earth, causing the mission to nearly end in disaster, which would have been a setback for the entire Gemini program.
 But the Apollo 13 mission was successful because the mission team and astronauts were able to develop innovative solutions through collaboration, creativity and determination.

-James Lovell, John Swigert and Fred Haise were as lonely and alone as you could imagine when the oxygen tank exploded.
+James Lovell, John Swigert and Fred Haise were as lonely and alone as you can imagine when the oxygen tank exploded.
 Their goal changed from landing on the moon to surviving and returning home safely.

 While they were in constant communication, Houston helped them set goals, assess the situation, structure and prioritize activities, quell distractions and find unconventional solutions.